miguelarauj2o/open-weather/README.md

 # open-weather

-Swift app that displays weather information from nearby cities in a particular location.
+Swift app that displays weather information from nearby cities in a particular location provided by [Open Weather API]

 ## About